-Benzodiazepines are a group of pharmaceutical drugs.
+Benzodiazepines are a group of depressant drugs.

 They are generally prescribed for anxiety or occasionally sleeping problems.

 Other benzodiazepines are not licensed or generally prescribed in the UK, such as alprazolam (Xanax) and etizolam, but are prescribed in other countries.

 In recent years, a number of benzodiazepine-type new psychoactive substances (NPS) have emerged.
 These are drugs that have been newly developed or developed years ago but have recently resurfaced.

 In Scotland, many 'street benzos' contain an NPS benzodiazepine, like etizolam, rather than historically familiar drugs like diazepam.